[Skip to Content]

 • often gain weight, and may become very overweight

 Many people with binge eating disorder eat faster than normal.
 They may eat alone so others don't see how much they are eating.
-Unlike people with bulimia, those with binge eating disorder do not make themselves throw up, use laxatives, or exercise a lot to make up for binge eating.
-If a person binge eats at least once a week for 3 months, it may be a sign of binge eating disorder.
+Unlike people with bulimia, those with binge eating disorder do not make themselves throw up, use laxatives, or exercise a lot to make up for overeating.

 • are not interested in food or avoid foods